A confident first appointment

 1. Ahpra: Cosmetic procedure advertising guidelines

-2. Ahpra: Resources for performing non-surgical cosmetic procedures
+2. Ahpra: Guidelines for registered health practitioners who perform non-surgical cosmetic procedures

 4. TGA: Advertising a health service